Megaton Documentation

 - If

-Cargo.tomlexists in project root -> true - Else -> false
+Cargo.tomlexists in project root ->true - Else ->

 The Rust source directories to scan for .rs files.
 These files will be scanned for cxx::bridge attributes to generate FFI code.